bazelbuild/stardoc/docs/skydoc_deprecation.md

 Starlark is **similar** to Python, there are some important syntactic differences between the languages.
 Assuming compatibility between the languages was inherently brittle, and resulted in a maintenance burden on the Starlark code.
-Specifically, if one of your transitive dependencies were to adopt a Starlark-compatible, python-incompatible construct, your Skydoc integration would break!
+Specifically, if one of your transitive dependencies were to adopt a Starlark-compatible, Python-incompatible construct, your Skydoc integration would break!

 Skydoc still exists under [bazelbuild/skydoc](https://github.com/bazelbuild/skydoc), as it's a